User Addresses management

 addresses.0

-will be modified only on the values specified in the file whereas addresses.1
+is only modified on the values specified in the file whereas addresses.1